 contain the above fact, so output was 'No'.

-1. Easy to build databse.
+1. Easy to build database.
 Doesn’t need a lot of programming effort.

 2. Pattern matching is easy.
 Search is recursion based.